GaloisInc/pirate/doc/enclave_overview.rst

 Capability annotations are used to define capabilities in code, and to annotate enclaves and code with capabilities.

-Our capability model includes a simple form of inheritance, and one may define both new capabilities and extended capabilities.
-Extended capabilities encompass a parent capability, and annotating an enclave with an extended capability implicitly indicates it has the parent capability while annotating code with an extended capability implicitly indicates that it requires the
+Our capability model includes a simple form of inheritance.
+Capabilities can be defined to have a *parent* capability.
+Annotating an *enclave* with a capability that has a parent implicitly indicates the enclave supports the parent capability.

 .. code-block:: c